Jun 6-27, 2023

 This is a virtual workshop and will take place via Zoom.

-New PA educators, whether in a faculty, clinical coordinator, or program director role, need skills and support to get the best start to their careers.
+New PA educators, whether in a faculty, clinical coordinator, or program director role, need skills and support to get the best start in their careers.
 The Jump Start virtual workshops bring the learning to you without the extra burden of travel costs.
-Rest assured, virtual workshops are an expansion of our current portfolio, not a replacement.
-We look forward to offering in-person workshops again soon and are committed to continuing to meet the professional development needs of our members – regardless of where you are.

 Stepping into the role of faculty member is exciting and challenging, especially if you are new to education.
 Fortunately, you don’t have to figure it all out on your own.
 This workshop is designed for faculty who are new to education and are looking for guidance in becoming acclimated to academia and the role of educator.
 The topics covered in this workshop were identified as the most crucial for new PA educators as they take on the role of faculty member.
 You will meet with the facilitators and fellow participants in a series of virtual sessions covering the basic techniques and tools required for effective teaching.
 After this workshop, you will be equipped with new skills and knowledge, as well as a network of supportive colleagues.